SIMS2015 Session SI1-TuM: Surface & Interface Analysis

 We designed a strategy to produce selectively modified mixed metal oxide surfaces and evaluated each step with XPS and ToF-SIMS.
 ZrO2 and TiO2 were chosen as a model system for the development of a general route to selectively assemble monolayers of functional molecules on metal oxide surfaces.
 Checkerboard patterns of the two oxides could be successfully modified with two different molecules in a four step procedure, in which initially both metal oxides are coated with a SAM of the first molecule, which is then selectively decomposed on the TiO2-areas and replaced with a second SAM after reactivation.
 Micro- to nanoscale structures were investigated.

-11:40 AM SI1-TuM-6 Surface Characterization of Oxide Passive Layers: From Chemistry to Applications in Corrosion and Biointerfaces
+11:40 AM Invited SI1-TuM-6 Surface Characterization of Oxide Passive Layers: From Chemistry to Applications in Corrosion and Biointerfaces

 Anouk Galtayries (Institut de Recherche de Chimie Paris, CNRS-Chimie ParisTech, France)